Skip to main content

 cspurr@thewashingtoncouncil.org

-Charles is the Office Manager for the Washington Council, responsible for the day to day needs of the organization and its members.
+Charles is the Operations Manager for the Washington Council, responsible for the day to day needs of the organization and its members.
 His background includes a diverse set of skills ranging from customer service, to bookkeeping, to website design and maintenance.
 Prior to joining the Council, he spent time working closely with companies in the aerospace industry.
 Charles received a BA in Communication and Social Science from the University of Washington.
-He lives in the heart of South Lake Union where he enjoys drinking coffee, reviewing video games, and attending local performance art shows.
+He lives in the heart of South Lake Union where he enjoys drinking coffee, streaming video games on Twitch, and attending local performance art shows.